 Validate all input to native calls for content and length to help prevent buffer overflow attacks; and

 If the native library does not come from a trusted source, review the source code of the library.
-The library should be built from the reviewed source before using it.
+Built the library from the reviewed source before using it.

 7.5 Inclusion of functionality from untrusted control sphere [DHU]